-where $\rho$ is the density matrix of the chain, and $\mathcal{L}$ is the dissipator describing the coupling to the Markovian reservoirs.
-In Lindblad form the dissipator can be expressed as $\mathcal{L}(\rho) = \sum_{k}(L_{k}\rho L_{k}^{\dagger}-\frac{1}{2}\{L_{k}^{\dagger}L_{k},\rho\})$, where $\{.,.\}$ is the anti-commutator and the sum is over a set of jump operators $L_k$.
-We consider a dissipator that splits into three parts $\mathcal{L} = \mathcal{L}_L + \mathcal{L}_d + \mathcal{L}_R$.
-Here $\mathcal{L}_L$ and $\mathcal{L}_R$ describe the coupling to external particle reservoirs at the left and right boundaries, respectively, each with two jump operators $L_{L,R}^+=\sqrt{\Gamma(1\mp f)/2}\,c_{1,N}$ and $L^-_{L,R}=\sqrt{\Gamma(1\pm f)/2}\, c^\dagger_{1,N}$, where $\Gamma$ is the coupling strength, identical for both reservoirs, and $0\leq f \leq1$ is the driving bias~\cite{benenti09b}.
-We consider moderate coupling $\Gamma=1$ throughout this paper \cite{footnote1}.
-The effect of the driving is to force the system far from equilibrium thereby giving a quantum analogue of the well studied classical exclusion stochastic model~\cite{derrida98,golinelli06}.
-As depicted in \fir{fig1} it is composed of two processes: {\em forward pumping} creating particles at the left edge and removing them at the right, and {\em backwards pumping} doing the opposite.
-When $f=0$ these processes have equal strength and so cancel exactly, resulting in the stationary solution $\rho = \mathbbm{1}/2^N$ to \eqr{master_eq} with no net current, irrespective of $\Delta$~\cite{burgarth07}.
-For $f>0$ the bias favours forward pumping raising the possibility of a NESS possessing a finite current.
-The remaining contribution $\mathcal{L}_d$ accounts for bulk dephasing in the chain and is described by a jump operator $L_{j}^d = \sqrt{\gamma}(\mathbbm{1}-2n_j)$ for each site $j=1,\dots,N$ with a uniform dephasing rate $\gamma$.
+where $\Gamma$ is the coupling strength, identical for both reservoirs, and $0\leq f \leq1$ is the driving bias~\cite{benenti09b}.
+We consider moderate coupling $\Gamma=1$ throughout this paper~\cite{footnote1}.
+The driving process, depicted in \fir{fig1}, induces two pumping processes, corresponding to forward (left-to-right) and backward (right-to-left) flows, thus forcing the system far-from-equilibrium.
+This scheme is reminiscent of the well studied classical stochastic exclusion model~\cite{derrida98,golinelli06}.
+When $f=0$ particles are injected and ejected with equal rates at both boundaries, so the counter-propagating flows cancel each other.
+This results in the stationary solution $\rho = \mathbbm{1}/2^N$ to \eqr{master_eq}, irrespective of $\Delta$, thus having no net current~\cite{burgarth07}.
+For $f>0$ the forward flow is favoured over the backward flow, raising the possibility of a genuine NESS possessing a finite current.
+The remaining contribution $\mathcal{L}_d$ accounts for bulk dephasing in the chain and is described by the jump operators